-SUBSCRIPTIONS were due on January 1st, Will all those who have not paid please do so NOW - Rates can be found on page 8 of this issue.

-RECRUITS are badly needed to learn Management of Tournaments.
+$\frac{\text{SUBSCRIPTIONS}}{\text{who have not paid please do so NOW - Rates can be} found on page 8 of this issue.}$ RECRUITS are badly needed to learn Management of Tournaments.
 Training can be arranged by application to the Secretary.
 CONTRIBUTIONS to the magazine.

-- 1. Advertisements for Tournaments must reach this office by the 1st of the month before the issue in which they are to be inserted.
-Advertisements may of course be sent in any time earlier provided that the month in which they are to be in the magazine is clearly marked. - 2.
-All other copy must reach this office by the 10th of - 3.
+1. Advertisements for Tournaments must reach this office by the 1st of the month before the issue in which they are to be inserted.
+Advertisements may of course be sent in any time earlier provided that the month in which they are to be in the magazine is clearly marked.
+2. All other copy must reach this office by the 10th of the month 3.
 Special late copy (Tournament results and reports only) must reach this office by the 14th of the month.
-This is deadline and nothing received after that date will - All communications must now be sent to C.A.
+This is deadline and nothing received after that date will be printed that month.
+All communications must now be sent to C.A.
 Head Office.